mimoex/CANS2025_Website/content/Registration.md

 ## Registration Policy

-- Author registration not completed by the deadline may result in paper exclusion from the proceedings.
+- Author registration with payment not completed by the deadline may result in paper exclusion from the proceedings.
 - Papers without at least one completed author registration by the deadline will be excluded from the proceedings.
 - We encourage all participants to register by the Regular deadline.
 For Late registration, additional dinner tickets cannot be purchased, dietary requests may not be guaranteed, and polo-shirt sizes will be provided based on availability.